Bonnington Square: Squatted

-Recent events
+The Pleasure Garden

 The residents of the square undertook a project in 1990 to change the garden into a "Pleasure Garden" (named in homage to the nearby Vauxhall Pleasure Gardens), and in the process formed the Bonnington Square Garden Association.
+The garden occupies the space left by seven buildings bombed out in World War II.
 In 1998, the housing cooperative was permitted by the London Borough of Lambeth to purchase the buildings.

+The garden includes many tropical plants, including palm trees.

 In June 2018, two performances of Twelfth Night by Flute Theatre were held in the gardens in a production directed by actress Kelly Hunter.